Get Help - File a Report

 You are not required to complete the entire form in order for the complaint to be submitted.
 The College will use the information provided to begin an investigation; please note that if the report does not contain specific information, the College's investigation and response may be limited.

 Submissions are anonymous unless identifying information is provided in the report.
-Reports go directly to the College's Chief of Staff and Secretary of the College, Angela Johnston, for further action.
-She can be reached at firstname.lastname@example.org or 330-263-2141.
+Reports go directly to the College's Bias incident Response Team (BIRT) for further action.
+If you have questions or need assistance, please contact the Dean of Students Office at 330-263-2545.

 Sexual Misconduct, Harassment, Relationship Violence, and Stalking